-The Oakland Raiders schedule for 2017 - 2018 includes games against the Seahawks, Falcons, Chargers, and more.
-They play two preseason games starting in August and the regular season games start in September and end in January.
+The Oakland Raiders schedule for 2018 - 2019 includes games against the Detroit Lions, Denver Broncos, Green Bay Packers, and more.
+They play two preseason games starting in August and the regular season games start in September and end in December.

 All home games are played at the Oakland Coliseum, which is an easy train ride from San Francisco.